gingerdeer/gingerdeer.github.io/serious.md

   * Worked on citizen portal code maintenance and legacy improvements + cloud transformation for the City of Helsinki.
 In totally-not-legacy Java.
   * Worked on many security improvements, both found new vulnerabilities and fixed already known ones
   * Installed and configured the ELK stack a few too many times. . .
 (I do love me some good log management though.)
-* Soon, I wanted to get into something that required people work too, ended up doing DevRel (having already once applied to a PM job and still ended up a dev instead)
+* Soon, I wanted to get into something that required people work too - ended up doing DevRel (having already once applied to a PM job and still ended up a dev instead)
 * As a DevRel dude on Topcoder, I
   * Worked on 5G and Edge computing APIs provided by a client.
 I was "the first dev" getting my hands dirty and writing POC projects in preparation for Topcoder contests on these APIs.
   * Wrote an edge-enabled web page or two on Heroku that proved the API was ready for use in our contests.